sagarv1997/laravel-rp-velocity/README.md

 php artisan repository:generate ModelName
 ```

-Once the files are generated you need to bind those files in the RepositoryServiceProvider class which generated in the Configuration step.
+Once the files are generated you need to bind those files in the RepositoryServiceProvider class which was generated in the Configuration step.

-Add the bindings in the mapRepositoryProvders function.
+Add the bindings in the mapRepositoryProviders function.

 #### Example